#########################

 a Prometheus deployment that collects metrics from the cluster and sends alerts

-to AlertManager.
+to Alertmanager.
 Loki also collects logs from the cluster using Vector.

 Philosophy and alerting levels